-So you have a website and your are really anxious to get visitors to your site.
-You have three main tactics to get visitors to your website.
+So you have a website and you are really anxious to get visitors to your site.
+You have three broad strategies to get some website traffic.

-Here’s how to advertise your website online effectively in 5 steps.
+Here’s how to advertise a website online effectively in 5 steps.

 1. Understand Internet Advertising Jargon

 Advertising itself has a ton of jargon – from inventory (not what you think) to mindshare to retargeting.
 Online advertising has even more, but here’s what you really need to know.